brug-be/rubybelgium-documents/events/howto_organize_a_railsgirls.md

 - database of coaches - in Drive + see Slack channel
 - try to get girls as coaches too, girls like it and feel more comfortable

+- DRIVE = a folder in [Google Drive](https://drive.google.com/drive/u/1/folders/0B7TFD8roJowGN29ENHpSckpwdUE) which contains a good overview of all previous editions
+- if you don't have access and need to, feel free to request it with a small message regarding your need

 ## 4. Sponsorship

 - database of companies we always write to - in Drive